timdewhirst/util/README.md

 # Utils

-A set of (hopefully) handy snippets in C++/STL; designed to be as minimal as possible, and can be used by including the header and building the corresponding source (if required).
+A set of handy snippets in C++/STL - designed to be as minimal as possible - that can be used by including the header and building the corresponding source (if required).

+File naming scheme:
+- `*.hpp`: declaration
+- `*.cpp`: (optional) implementation
+- `*_test.cpp`: test implementation
+- `*_example.cpp`: (optional) standalone example

 ## simple_unit_test

 A trivial and very lightweight alternative to gtest/doctest/...
 Designed to give the absolute bare minimum: an assertion with description on failure, and a summary on exit:

 ```c++
 // std